- What is CFML?

-- Leave your company vulnerable to security problems which are fixed with new updates.
+- Leave your company vulnerable to security problems that are fixed with new updates.

-Most CF users who are hacked admit it’s because they used software which wasn’t patched or had vulnerable code, according to the State of the CF Union 2019.
+Most CF users who are hacked admit it’s because they used software that wasn’t patched or had vulnerable code, according to the State of the CF Union 2019.

 - Add to the technical debt your company has to overcome, as old code piles on until they become a tangled mess.

 People who neglect to update their ColdFusion face all of these headaches… and then blame the platform!
 It’s like neglecting to maintain your car then blaming the vehicle when it inevitably breaks down.